Metafiction: Explicit and implicit

 Explicit metafiction is identifiable through its use of clear metafictional elements on the surface of a text.
 It comments on its own artificiality and is quotable.
 Explicit metafiction is described as a mode of telling.
 An example would be a narrator explaining the process of creating the story they are telling.

 Rather than commenting on the text, implicit metafiction foregrounds the medium or its status as an artifact through various, for example disruptive, techniques such as metalepsis.
 It relies more than other forms of metafiction on the reader's ability to recognize these devices to evoke a metafictional reading.
 Implicit metafiction is described as a mode of showing.

 Direct and indirect

 Direct metafiction establishes a reference within the text one is just reading.
-In contrast to this, indirect metafiction consists in metareferences external to this text, such as reflections on other specific literary works or genres (as in parodies) and general discussions of an aesthetic issue.
+Contrarily, indirect metafiction consists in metareferences external to this text, such as reflections on other specific literary works or genres (as in parodies) and general discussions of an aesthetic issue.
 Since there is always a relationship between the text in which indirect metafiction occurs and the referenced external texts or issues, indirect metafiction always impacts the text one is reading, albeit in an indirect way.